Improving LLM Agents with Reinforcement Learning on Cryptographic CTF Challenges: Methods

 \section{Methods}

-\subsection{\emph{Random-Crypto} Benchmark Dataset}
+\subsection{\textsc{Random-Crypto} Benchmark Dataset}

-We introduce the \emph{random-crypto} benchmark, a systematically created, human-verified dataset tailored for training and evaluating cybersecurity-focused language models.
-The benchmark consists of cryptographic Capture The Flag (CTF) challenges designed to test a solver’s ability to exploit vulnerabilities in cryptographic schemes and protocols.
-Each challenge requires recovering a hidden flag in the form \texttt{flag\{...\}} by leveraging specific weaknesses.
+We introduce the \textsc{Random-Crypto} benchmark, a programatically generated dataset created for training LLM-based agents with Reinforcement Learning.
+The benchmark was designed to allow generating near infinite variations of CTF challenges based on 50 different cryptographic schemes.
+Solving the challenges requires the ability to exploit vulnerabilities in cryptographic schemes and protocols.
+Each challenge requires recovering a hidden flag in the form \texttt{flag\{...\}} by leveraging a specific weakness.

 The challenges are categorized into eight archetypes, such as \emph{Classical}, \emph{RSA}, \emph{ECC}, etc., each further divided into multiple sub-types detailed in Appendix Table \ref{app:challenge-taxonomy}.
-These sub-types are partitioned into three difficulty levels: \begin{itemize} \item \textbf{Easy}: Simple ciphers solvable manually within minutes without complex scripting (e.g., ROT13 cipher). \item \textbf{Medium}: Challenges requiring basic scripting and deeper cryptographic understanding (e.g., Morse code decoding with dictionary lookup). \item \textbf{Hard}: Complex tasks requiring advanced cryptographic knowledge, scripting capabilities, and potentially external online tools or frequency analysis methods (e.g., substitution cipher with frequency analysis). \end{itemize} The distribution of subtype difficulties is balanced with at least $16$ challenges from all three difficulty levels in the $50$ subtypes.
+These sub-types are partitioned into three difficulty levels: \begin{itemize} \item \textbf{Easy}: Simple ciphers solvable manually within minutes without complex scripting (e.g., ROT13 cipher). \item \textbf{Medium}: Challenges requiring basic scripting and deeper cryptographic understanding (e.g., Morse code decoding with dictionary lookup). \item \textbf{Hard}: Complex tasks requiring advanced cryptographic knowledge, scripting capabilities, and potentially external online tools or frequency analysis methods (e.g., substitution cipher with frequency analysis or a vulnerable custom cryptosystem). \end{itemize} The distribution of subtype difficulties is balanced with at least $16$ challenges from all three difficulty levels in the $50$ subtypes.

 Each challenge is generated by first selecting a sub-type and then randomizing parameters specific to the cryptographic scheme, such as cipher keys or substitution dictionaries.
 Subsequently, a random flag is encrypted using the chosen parameters.
 An LLM-generated narrative accompanies each ciphertext, providing context and essential information to ensure solvability (see Appendix~\ref{app:prompts}, Prompt~1).
-For example, an RSA challenge includes both the ciphertext and the public key in its narrative.
+For instance, a Caesar cipher challenge randomly selects a shift value between 1 and 25, generates a random plaintext flag, encrypts it, and embeds it within an LLM-generated short narrative.